Breaking the Ice (Star Trek: Enterprise): Production

 The episode title comes from Shakespeare's The Taming of the Shrew.

 A revised version of the script was submitted two days after the final draft, on 31 August 2001.
 Previously the script referred to the Vulcan ship as being of the "Surak class", the revised final draft categorised the type of ship as "Suurok class".
 The ship was designed by Doug Drexler and inspired by an unrealized ring ship design from Matt Jefferies who designed the ships in the original series.

-This is the first episode of Star Trek: Enterprise which did not have Rick Berman or Brannon Braga writing the episode or its story, according to the credits of this instalment and the previous episodes in the series.
+This is the first episode of Star Trek: Enterprise which did not have Rick Berman or Brannon Braga writing the episode or its story, according to the credits of this installment and the previous episodes in the series.
 Braga once referred to the idea of depicting people walking on a comet as an ambitious challenge that came about as a result of him continually trying to push the limits of what the series' creative staff could do.
 This was the first episode written by husband and wife writing team Maria Jacquemetton and Andre Jacquemetton, who would go on to win multiple Emmy Awards for their work on the series Mad Men.

 Staff writer and science advisor Andre Bormanis worked on the episode, and said they went out of their way to get the scientific details of the comet right and that it really helped the story.
 Bormanis explained that as the show was set in the near future they wanted to keep it closer to today's science, but that the science must serve the story, and it "is science fiction, so we do feel free to invent new phenomena and theories once in a while."
 Bormanis concedes that the high gravity on the comet surface was unrealistic but a necessary dramatic license due to simulating low gravity being too much within the cost and time constraints of the show.

 Writer Chris Black asked the production crew if they could "turn Stage 9 into the surface of a comet?" and was surprised and impressed by the response "Yeah, when do you want it by?"
-Stage 9 is a location at Paramount Studios, and was also the main stage for the original series and next generation.
+Stage 9 is a location at Paramount Studios, and was also the main stage for the original series and Star Trek: The Next Generation.

 Terry Windell previously directed ten episodes of Star Trek: Voyager; this was his first and only episode of Enterprise.